 Most of the camps offer a variety of different dishes for meals, and you pay your tab before you leave -- Ras Shetan is not a place where you have to worry about things like carrying around money or phones.

-In these quiet, sunny camps time seems to slow down -- there’s not much to do besides sunbathe, relax, swim and recharge from reality.
+In these quiet, sunny camps time seems to slow down -- there’s not much to do besides sunbathe, relax, swim (the water is pretty cold in the winter but some people can handle it) and recharge from reality.
 Electricity is only available for a few hours, and there are communal bathrooms.

 At night, most of the camp residents gather around a bonfire and sing and exchange stories with each other and their Bedouin hosts.

 How to get there: driving or bus.
 Or you can fly into Sharm El Sheikh airport and finesse a ride from there.